English

 (2) Adherence to the Maternal Health Act

-2. Medical ethics committees and similar carry out investigations and establish treatment policies and guidelines relating to issues of respect for the rights and dignity of all patients who receive medical treatment, encompassing the following:
+(3) Adherence to laws and regulations regarding organ transplants - Medical ethics committees and similar carry out investigations and establish treatment policies and guidelines relating to issues of respect for the rights and dignity of all patients who receive medical treatment, encompassing the following:

 (1) Cases of assisted suicide, death with dignity, life-prolonging treatments and other actions related to the dignity of the patient’s life

-3. The Hospital actively pursues clinical research for the sake of medical advancements, and conducts thorough investigations and deliberations on these activities via medical ethics committees, medical research ethics committees, clinical research ethics committees and so forth.
+(2) Spiritual and personal beliefs of persons receiving treatment - The Hospital actively pursues clinical research for the sake of medical advancements, and conducts thorough investigations and deliberations on these activities via medical ethics committees, medical research ethics committees, clinical research ethics committees and so forth.